 A team of breast cancer specialists

-Providence Cancer institute offers a comprehensive, multidisciplinary approach to breast care.
+Providence Cancer Institute of Oregon offers a comprehensive, multidisciplinary approach to breast care.
 Achieving optimal breast health and providing world-class treatment for breast cancer are equal priorities in our continuing goal to improve women's health.

 Our clinical and research teams include dedicated breast surgeons, oncologists who specialize exclusively in breast cancer, as well as breast-cancer-focused nurse navigators and research nurses, oncology social workers, laboratory scientists, data coordinators and lab assistants.
 Every person on this team is passionate about providing the best possible care and the best available study options for patients with breast cancer.